 Council provides a number of places where travellers can stop and rest in our beautiful region.Preview...Hide...

 The Comfort Stop in Home Hill offers travellers the opportunity to stop for up to 48 hours every 2 weeks.
 This facility has all of the amenities needed to freshen up and recharge your batteries.
 The Comfort Stop offers clean showers and amenities, cooking facilities and a grey waste dumping point.
 The Comfort Stop is maintained and cleaned daily and should the facility not meet your standards in cleanliness or hygiene please contact the Customer Service Centre on 07 4783 9800 or complete and submit our customer feedback brochure.

-Another rest stop is located at Sandy Corner which is north of Brandon on the Bruce Highway.
+Another rest stop is located at Plantation Park located on the Bruce Highway, Ayr.
 This park offers a shady spot for lunch or to stretch the legs as well as toilet facilities.
-Sandy Corner also operates as a Driver Reviver Stop during long weekends and festive seasons.

 Markets are held on the first and third Sunday of every month at Plantation Park.
 For further information and contact details regarding holding a stall or other enquiries please contact the Customer Service Centre on 07) 4783 9800.Preview...Hide...